-I titled this blog “Hoof Love Not War” because I hope to embrace all aspects of horse and hoof care here.
+I titled my blog “Hoof Love Not War” because I hope to embrace all aspects of horse and hoof care here.
 In my own hoof care practice, I believe it is critical that we maintain an open dialog, even if all we do is agree to disagree.
 I have learned never to say ‘never” when it comes to my horses and their care no matter how foreign the idea may seem.
 We are constantly learning and growing, and in order to do that we have to be receptive to new ideas.
 Even if sometimes all you learn is what you don’t like!

 Recently I had a fellow hoof care practitioner tell me that she was afraid to do certain things to a horse’s foot because she didn’t want to experiment on the horse.
 My question is, aren’t we always experimenting to some degree?
 How do we make value decisions for our horses since what we’re doing to the foot is based primarily on anecdotal evidence?
 How can so many people be wrong about an idea and yet so many people be right with the same idea?
 At the end of the day, the horse tells us what they like and don’t like, and yet they tolerate so much.
 How do we decide?